-Social media can be regarded as the virtual life of the new era, an electronic place where people meet and make new acquaintances, share thoughts and engage in topics of their interest, without physically having to move from their house or work place.
+Social media can be regarded as the virtual life of the new era, an electronic place where people meet and make new acquaintances, share thoughts and engage in topics of interest, without having to physically move from their house or work place.
 Its convenience and ease of access is behind its popularity.

-Tightening the levels of privacy on social media will defeat its purpose which is to be a great tool for revenues and benefits.
+Tightening the levels of privacy on social media will defeat its purpose to be a great tool for revenues and benefits.
 The only way to protect ones privacy is to opt out of social media, a choice that could be a double sided sword in the new digital world.